 Storagepipe Can Help

 At Storagepipe, we’re working hard to make cloud solutions even more secure.
-Our Veeam-based backup and recovery and DR services include local and offsite backup as well as encryption in transit and at rest to protect data.
-Encryption of data using enterprise-grade 256 bit AES ensures privacy and also protects data from exposure.
+Our Veeam-based backup and recovery and DR services include local and offsite backup as well as data protection with encryption in transit and at rest to protect data.
+Data encryption using enterprise-grade 256 bit AES ensures privacy and also protects data from exposure.
 We have also introduced Insider Protection for cloud recycling bin capability to protect against accidental or malicious deletion of backups and archives.

 Whether systems and data are in the cloud or on-premise, it does not change the fundamental needs to protect information and ensure availability for your business.